AhmedNassar7/AhmedNassar7.github.io/README.md

 - `Continuous Deployment` – Push changes to the `main` branch to trigger automatic deployment.
 - `GitHub Pages Settings` – Configure repository settings to serve the website from the `gh-pages` branch.
 - `Re-run Failed Deployments` – Easily re-run failed deployment jobs from the GitHub Actions tab.
-- `Live Demo` – Access the live portfolio at [https://your-username.github.io/your-repo-name](https://your-username.github.io/your-repo-name) by replacing `your-username` and `your-repo-name` with your GitHub username and repository name.
+- `Live Demo` – Access the live portfolio at [https://ahmednassar7.github.io/](https://ahmednassar7.github.io/).

 ## 🛠️ Installation